 Mullett Lake is located in the townships of Inverness, Benton, Mullett, Aloha, Tuscarora and Koehler in northern Cheboygan County, Michigan (Figure 3).
 The surface area of Mullett Lake measures approximately 17,000 acres.
-The lake's deepest point, ~144 feet, is located toward the center of the lake, directly out from Long Point.
+The lake's deepest point, ~144 feet, is located near the center of the lake, directly out from Long Point.
 Major inlets include the Indian and Pigeon Rivers, which both flow into the lake in the southwestern end.
 There are many minor inlets; the largest being Mullett Creek, which flows into the center of the lake from the northwest.
 Water flows out of Mullett Lake through the Cheboygan River in the northeastern end.

 Mullett Lake is considered an oligotrophic lake.
 Oligotrophic lakes are characteristically deep, clear, nutrient poor, and with abundant oxygen throughout the water column.
 A general fish survey from 1988 documented the following types: brown trout, brown bullhead, carp, minnows, northern pike, pumpkin sunfish, redhorse suckers, rock bass, smallmouth bass, splake, walleye, white bass, white sucker and yellow perch (Sportsman's Connection 2002).
-From 1995 to 2001, splake, lake trout and walleye were stocked and lake sturgeon were stocked in 2005 and 2006.
+From 1995 to 2001, splake, lake trout and walleye were stocked and lake sturgeon were stocked from 2005 to 2007.

 The Mullett Lake Watershed encompasses approximately 560,000 acres of land and water, stretching nearly from the City of Gaylord in the south to the City of Cheboygan to the north (Figure 3).
-As determined by land cover data developed from the Coastal Great Lakes Land Cover Project in 2000, the watershed remains largely undeveloped with less than 3% urbanized and 8% agricultural (Table 3).
+As determined by land cover data from the year 2000 (NOAA 2003), the watershed remains largely undeveloped with less than 3% urbanized and 8% agricultural (Table 4).